arangodb-helper/arangodb/docs/Manual/Upgrading/Starter/README.md

 after you have downloaded the corresponding file from https://download.arangodb.com/.

-If you are on a version newer than 3.4 and use the `.tar.gz` distribution, you can simply extract the new archive in a different location and keep the old installation where it is.
+If you are using the `.tar.gz` distribution (only available from v3.4.0), you can simply extract the new archive in a different location and keep the old installation where it is.
 Note that this does not launch a standalone instance, so the following section can be skipped in this case.